ameda71/saiteja-calculator-latest/README.md

 gcp-key: GCP service account key for deploying to GKE.

 ⚙️ How to Trigger the Pipeline
-You can trigger the Jenkins pipeline manually or automatically via webhook on commit.
+You can trigger the Jenkins pipeline either manually or automatically via a webhook on commit.

 🎯 Outcome
 Java Application: Automatically built using Maven.